Company invested $13.2 million dollars in financial, volunteer, and in-kind support to MA-based not-for-profits in 2022

 The Civic 50 survey is administered by True Impact, and the results are analyzed by VeraWorks.
 The survey instrument consists of quantitative and multiple-choice questions that inform the scoring process.
 The Civic 50 is the only survey and ranking system that exclusively measures corporate community engagement.

 To learn more about Blue Cross' health justice work, read its Corporate Citizenship Report.
 To view the Points of Light's full report and see the full list of The Civic 50 2022 honorees, visit www.pointsoflight.org/the-civic-50.

 About Blue Cross Blue Shield of Massachusetts

 Blue Cross Blue Shield of Massachusetts (bluecrossma.org) is a community-focused, tax-paying, not-for-profit health plan headquartered in Boston.
 We are committed to the relentless pursuit of quality, affordable and equitable health care with an unparalleled consumer experience.
 Consistent with our promise to always put our members first, we are rated among the nation's best health plans for member satisfaction and quality.
 Connect with us on Facebook, Twitter, YouTube, and LinkedIn.

 Points of Light is a nonpartisan, global nonprofit organization that inspires, equips and mobilizes millions of people to take action that changes the world.
 We envision a world in which every individual discovers the power to make a difference, creating healthy communities in vibrant, participatory societies.
-Through 177 affiliates across 38 countries, and in partnership with thousands of nonprofits and corporations, Points of Light engages 5 million volunteers in 16 million hours of service each year.
+Through 145 affiliates across 39 countries, and in partnership with thousands of nonprofits and corporations, Points of Light engages 3.7 million people in 16.7 million hours of service each year.
 We bring the power of people to bear where it's needed most.
-For more information, visit http://www.pointsoflight.org.
+For more information, visit pointsoflight.org.